DataDog/puppet-datadog-agent/README.md

 Installation
 ------------

-Install `datadog` as a module in your Puppet master's module path.
+Install `datadog_agent` as a module in your Puppet master's module path.

-     git clone https://github.com/DataDog/puppet-datadog-agent.git /etc/puppet/modules/datadog

-Note that this installed the module in `/etc/puppet/modules/datadog`
+    puppet module install datadog-datadog_agent

 Usage
 -----

-Once the `datadog` module is installed on your master, there's a tiny bit of configuration that needs to be done.
+Once the `datadog_agent` module is installed on your master, there's a tiny bit of configuration that needs to be done.

 1. Update the default class parameters with your [API key](https://app.datadoghq.com/account/settings#api)